aspose-cells/Aspose.Cells-Products/cells/net/assembly/ods/_index.md

 {{% blocks/products/pf/agp/content h2="How to Generate ODS based Reports Using C#" %}}

- In order to create ODS reports, weвЂ™ll use [Aspose.Cells for .NET](https://products.aspose.com/cells/net) API which is a feature-rich, powerful and easy to use report generation API for C# platform.
+ In order to create ODS reports, we’ll use [Aspose.Cells for .NET](https://products.aspose.com/cells/net) API which is a feature-rich, powerful and easy to use report generation API for C# platform.
 Open [NuGet](https://www.nuget.org/packages/aspose.cells)